StevenClontz/escape-pod-puzzlehunt-2016/pages/2-lowe-mill.md

 *Your mission continues at a golf course, but not the kind I usually play at.
-Head to one of Huntsville's "Spring Parks", but not the Big one.* Look for my mission update near the start of the course.
+Head to one of Huntsville's "Spring Parks", but not the Big one.* Look for my mission update behind a blue sign.

 \- JEH